 In Feb 2002, she moved to Orange County, California where she founded the Scarlet Sisters Circus with her younger sister Jessica.
 For five years, the Scarlet Sisters performed throughout California (Hollywood Bowl, Rose Bowl FanFest, Laguna Festival of the Arts) and taught workshops at community centers, school and at Girls Incorporated.

 In 2007, Jennifer moved to Salida, Colorado and founded the Salida Circus.

 More information can be obtained at the Salida Circus website.

 Prolific and award-winning playwright Mike Broemmel is the author of Call Me Mrs. Evers, the life story of civil rights leader Myrlie Evers.
 A resident of Denver, Colorado, Mike's other theatrical credits include: The Bonfils Girl, The Hours of Anne, Stand Still & Look Stupid: The Life Story of Hedy Lamarr, Taking Tea with the Ripper, Goddess People, The Row, The Lady of Ludlow, The Baptism, and La Primera Mujer: The True Story of Eva Peron.
 He is the creator of the Iconic Women Theatre Series.

-Mike has been the playwright in residence at Theatrix USA for eight years and is in his thirds year as playwright in residence of Colorado TINTS.
+Mike has been the playwright in residence at Theatrix USA for nine years and is in his fourth year as playwright in residence of Colorado TINTS.